sdc-windsor/video-recommendations/README.md

 # Video Recommendations

-> This is a brown field System Design project that refactors server and database code to scale
+> This is a brown field System Design project that refactors back-end code to handle up to 1000RPS with <1% error rate and <1000ms latency when accessing a database of 10 million records

+## Implementations
+- Server: both can be connected to either database
+  - Apollo-GraphQL-Express
+  - Express

+- Database: both include seeding script for 10 million records
+  - Neo4j
+  - MySQL

 ## Getting Started
 ### Prerequisite